ISCB Africa ASBCB Conference on Bioinformatics: List of conferences

-The ISCB Africa ASBCB Conference on Bioinformatics is a biennial academic conference on the subjects of bioinformatics and computational biology, organized by the African Society for Bioinformatics and Computational Biology (ASBCB).
-The conference was first held in 2007 as the "ASBCB Conference on the Bioinformatics of African Pathogens, Hosts and Vectors".
+Current identity

 Since 2009, the conference has been jointly organized with the International Society for Computational Biology (ISCB) and held in different locations within Africa.
 Although having an evident African focus, the meeting is intended to be a truly international event, encompassing scientists and students from leading institutions in the US, Latin America, Europe and Africa.
 Holding this event in Africa, ISCB and ASBCB intend to promote local efforts for cooperation and dissemination of leading research techniques to combat major African diseases.

+Conference goals

+In combination with the ISCB, with its global perspective, one goal of the ISCB Africa ASBCB Conference is to expose and educate both junior and established scientists to the latest bioinformatics tools and techniques so that they can be used in researching treatments and cures, in the African context of the ASBCB, focusing on hosts, vectors and disease.

+As a conference that involves participants from countries across Africa and elsewhere, a second, but definitely not lesser, goal of the ISCB Africa ASBCB Conference is to improve existing capacity for public health interventions in African countries by supporting collaboration and establishing networks for development and training.
+This builds upon the activities of the ASBCB outside of the conference, for example in supporting the H3ABioNet project and its successor actions.